Tonidotpy/GPU-Computing-2025-258784/deliverable-1/project/csr-gpu/README.md

-# SpMV CSR GPU Baseline Implementation
+# SpMV CSR GPU Naive Implementation

 This naive implementation parallelize the SpMV algorithm by using one thread for each row to calculate the result vector.